microsoft/weblogic-on-azure/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+# FAQ
+## Eclipse release 2020.9 comes with a default Maven causes warnings thrown during deployment
+It doesnot block anything, but you may see 'Multiple bindings found for slf4j' during deployment when using this Eclipse release.
+It's related to a known issue of the IDE itself: [506676 – Class path contains multiple SLF4J bindings (eclipse.org)](https://bugs.eclipse.org/bugs/show_bug.cgi?id=506676).
+And the walkaround to it is installing maven separately and config to use the installed one instead of using the default one.
+To access the settings: 'Window->Preferences->Maven->Installations'.